 AdventureSmith’s Mary Kohut takes an Origin & Theory Galapagos Cruise to the remote birder’s paradise of Genovesa and along the western shore of Isabela.
-This detailed review covers not only the guides, Origin yacht, wildlife and itinerary but also how it feels to be among a community of likeminded passengers.
+This detailed review covers not only the guides, Origin & Theory yachts, wildlife and itinerary but also how it feels to be among a community of likeminded passengers.

 Galapagos Islands are home to some of the highest levels of endemic species (found nowhere else on Earth).
 On my trip I was prepared to see these uncommon species: blue-footed boobies, giant Galapagos tortoises, marine iguanas, flightless cormorants, tiny Galapagos penguins and more.
 Knowing the various boats and routes in the archipelago, I was not prepared for the lack of the most common non-endemic animal in the Galapagos: “the red-footed tourist.”
-During my 8-day cruise along the Origin’s comprehensive Western/Northern Islands route, I experienced wild and remote solitude, first-class food, informative “edu-tainment,” personalized service and the wondrous feelings of community and discovery, all from the comfortable and classy 20-guest Origin.
+During my 8-day cruise along the Origin & Theory’s comprehensive Western/Northern Islands route, I experienced wild and remote solitude, first-class food, informative “edu-tainment,” personalized service and the wondrous feelings of community and discovery, all from the comfortable and classy 20-guest Origin.

 Welcome to Paradise